Prestigious External Fellowships and Traineeships

 Soros Foundation Fellowship for New Americans

-Graduate students who receive an external fellowship from a domestic funder (US foundation or federal agency) should notify the Graduate School immediately and provide a copy of their award letter using this form.
+Graduate students who receive an external fellowship from a domestic funder (US foundation or federal agency) should notify the Graduate School immediately and provide a copy of their award letter using the 2024-25 External Domestic Award Notification Form.
 You should also notify your faculty advisor and graduate program administrator/coordinator.
+Please contact hbauerclapp [at] grad [dot] umass [dot] edu (Heidi Bauer-Clapp) with questions on how to report an external fellowship from a domestic funder.

-Graduate students who receive a prestigious fellowship from an international agency or government do not need to fill the Google form.
-Instead, please contact nishida [at] umass [dot] edu (Naoko Ishida) in the International Programs Office regarding your award letter.
+Graduate students who receive a prestigious fellowship from an international agency or government should complete the International Fellowship Notification Form.
+Please contact nishida [at] umass [dot] edu (Naoko Ishida) in the International Programs Office with questions on how to report an external fellowship from an international agency or government.

 Traineeships